 The course will focus on the literature written in the English language in the British Isles over centuries from the Anglo-Saxon period till the end of Romanticism.
 The course will concentrate on the greatest works and the most distinguished authors to present an overview of the main literary movements, the most important literary techniques and the ideas that dominated the world of letters.
-LECTURES
+LECTURES inglo suxon (old English) Electuare

-THERE WILL BE NO LECTURE IN WEEK 1 - LECTURES WILL BEGIN IN WEEK 2
+THERE WILL BE NO LECTURE IN WEEK 1 - LECTURES WILL BEGIN IN WEEK 2 Lecture Topics:

-Lecture Topics: